BlessRareGem/BlessRareGem/README.md

 ---

 ## 🌍 About Me
 I’m passionate about solving security problems, analyzing threats, and building scalable defense strategies.
-My long-term goal is to become a cybersecurity consultant supporting organizations across the US, Nigeria, and beyond.
+My long-term goal is to become a cybersecurity consultant supporting organizations across the globe.

 ---

 ## 📫 Connect With Me
 - **LinkedIn:** *https://www.linkedin.com/in/blessing-ibe/*
 - **Email:** *blessedibe9@gmail.com*
-- **Email:** *(Add your email)*